Architecture of Norway: Vernacular architecture

-Until the 20th century, most Norwegians lived and worked in buildings that were designed and built according to vernacular building traditions, what in Norwegian is known as byggeskikk.
+Until the 20th century, most Norwegians lived and worked in buildings that were designed and built according to vernacular building traditions (byggeskikk).
 These practices varied somewhat by region and climatic conditions and evolved over time, but were largely based on use of wood and other locally available resources.

 Since the Middle Ages, most dwellings were log houses with notched corners, carefully crafted to ensure protection against the elements.
 Centrally placed open-hearth fires with smoke vents in the roofs gave way to stone stoves and chimneys in early modern times.
-Specialized buildings became commonplace, organized around farmyards or gårdstun.
+Specialized buildings became commonplace, organized around farmyards (gårdstun).
 The introduction of exterior boarding (weatherboarding) in the 18th century improved housing standards considerably and gave rise to larger houses.

 Building practices along the coast also included boathouses, fishing cottages, piers, etc. Here, houses for livestock and people were typically built up from the actual shoreline.
 A typical medium-sized farm in the inland of Norway would include a dwelling house (våningshus), hay barn (låve), livestock barn (fjøs), one or more food storage houses (stabbur), a stable, and occasionally separate houses for poultry, pigs, etc. Houses that had separate heat sources, e.g., washing houses (eldhus) and smithies were usually kept separate from the other houses to prevent fires.
 Outhouses were typically separate, small structures.
 If the farm housed craftsmen, there would also be separate houses for carpentry, wheel making, shoemaking, etc.

 In Eastern inland Norway and Trøndelag, the houses around a tun were typically organized in a square (firkanttun); in Gudbrandsdal, there was a distinction between inntun (inner tun) and uttun (outer tun).
 The configuration of houses also depended on whether the farm was situated on a hill or in flatter terrain.

 Depending upon the size and economic well-being of the farm, there might also be a feast hall (oppstue), a house for the retired farmers (føderådstue), farm hands' dormitory (drengstue), carriage house (vognskjul), and even distillery (brenneskur).
 Smaller, poorer farms might combine barns and dwelling houses, have simpler storage areas, and use the facilities of other farms for activities they could not afford to build houses for.

 Building traditions varied by region and type of structure.
 Food storage houses – stabbur – were usually built on stilts in ways that made it difficult for mice and rats, but not cats, to get in.
 Exterior cladding varied by region, often to take into account local climate conditions.
 Roofs were often covered with birch bark and sod.

 Many places in Norway farms also maintained mountain farms (seter/støl), where cows, goats, and sheep would put out to pasture during the summer months.
 These would typically include a small dwelling house and a dairy for making and storing cheese, sour cream, etc.